LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson03.md

 ## Goals

 - Use the `Math` module for common mathematical operations
-- Use iteration to repeat code blocks
+- Use iteration to repeat the execution of a code block
 - Properly write `for` and `while` loops
 - Use `for` and `while` loops in appropriate contexts